Skip to main content

 If staying in your own home as long as possible sounds good, you’re not alone - most people feel the same.
 Luckily, there’s help available, whether that’s from family and friends or through government-supported private, community and charitable services.

-• Personal care (like help with bathing and dressing)
+• Personal care such as bathing and dressing

 If you have more complex needs